jmtroy/canopy_example/README.md

 # Canopy example.
 Thanks to: ADSA Fall 2017 Workshop: Python Series - Introduction to Machine Learning
 Intro to Machine Learning using Jupyter/IPython notebook for the Association of Data Science and Analytics at UIUC.

-## Visualize genomic overlap of novel transcripts from 2 different stickleback brain regions (Diencephalon and Telencephalon
+## Example: Visualize genomic overlap of novel transcripts from 2 different stickleback brain regions (Diencephalon and Telencephalon)
 * Download and install Enthought Canopy from here: https://store.enthought.com/downloads/
 * download the python notebook and text file in this repository into a local folder: (https://github.com/jmtroy/canopy_example/blob/master/test_plots.ipynb and https://github.com/jmtroy/canopy_example/blob/master/max_overlap_from_diff_and_same_brain_region.txt )
 * start canopy and open the python note book